 To have a completely different and unique surfing experience, head to the North Shore for Hans Hedemann Surf School.
 This is a great place for beginners to learn the basics such as how to stand up the board.
-A fun experience is their dog surfing program, where it isn’t just the family learning to surf, but the dog join in too!
-Please note, not all beaches on the north shore are safe beginners - in fact most aren't.
+A fun experience is their dog surfing program, where it isn’t just the family learning to surf, but the dog joins in too!
+Please note, that not all beaches on the north shore are safe for beginners - in fact, most aren't.
 That's why we recommend Hans Hedermann Surf School.

 2. Visit Waikiki Beach

-Waikiki beach is a gorgeous beach with bright blue water and golden sand.
+Waikiki Beach is a gorgeous beach with bright blue water and golden sand.
 It’s another great beach for family activities in Oahu because the water is calm and shallow and the swimming area is protected by the reef.
-Come here for relaxing, swimming, surfing, paddle boarding, or even to try out some of the water sports such as parasailing!
+Come here to relax, swim, surf, paddleboard, or even try out some of the water sports such as parasailing!
 Every Friday, they set off fireworks for you to enjoy as well!